How to protect your private photos and personal data from being hacked

 Don't use weak passwords

-Everyone should know by now to avoid passwords like "password", "123456", your birthdate or anyone's birthday, nickname, pet's name, child's name, or anyone's name.
+Everyone should know by now to avoid passwords like "password", "123456", your birthdate (or anyone's birthday), nickname, pet's name, child's name (or anyone's name).
 But you also want to avoid any word or set of words in the dictionary and even common variations thereof, like d!ct!0n@ry.

-Anything easy for you to remember is easier for someone else to guess or "brute force".
+Anything easy for you to remember is also easy for someone else to guess or "brute force".

 Do use strong, pseudo-random passwords